aelbore/loopback-model-binder/README.md

 ```
 * Run your strongloop app.

-### Model json file
+#### Model schema [you-custom-name]-model.json
-When creating model json file. it should be this format [your-custom-name]-model.json, should have -model.json suffix.
+When creating model json file, it should have -model.json suffix.

 * mongodb.collections is an array of your collections in mongodb database.
 * should be in PascalCase